songhan89/multi-agent-RL-patrol-dispatch/README.md

 #### Action Space
-* When N sector is small, it makes more sense to let action = |N| sectors, this helps to avoid any constraint imposed by dispatch rules
+* When N sector is small, it makes more sense to let action = |N| sectors, this helps to avoid any constraint imposed by dispatch rules [will not do]
-* We may need to explore dispatch rules benefit vs `free learning` approach
+* We may need to explore dispatch rules benefit vs `free learning` approach [will not do]

 20 Aug -
 * Fix the reward .
 Currently it learns towards lower reward [done]